 A 14-day alcohol detox program provides individuals an extended timeframe to safely withdraw from alcohol and receive comprehensive care which can include more intensive monitoring, symptom management, and stabilization.
 Medication-assisted treatment and dual diagnosis care may be available to provide specialized support to those who would benefit from it.

 A 21-day alcohol detoxification process gives you an even longer period to move through the withdrawal process while receiving intensive medical and psychological care.
-Your treatment can include a thorough assessment, stabilization services, and aftercare planning, all of which can put you on the right path to recovery.
+Your treatment can include a thorough free assessment, stabilization services, and aftercare planning, all of which can put you on the right path to recovery.
 You may also have access to medication-assisted treatment options, dual diagnosis care, counseling and therapy services, and additional holistic treatment methods.

 A 28-day alcohol detoxification provides comprehensive care, allowing you to safely withdraw from alcohol and begin your journey toward recovery.
-In addition to the services offered in shorter detox programs, you will likely have the opportunity to begin addressing the underlying causes of your alcohol abuse and incorporate them into your aftercare planning.
+In addition to the services offered in short-term detox programs, you will likely have the opportunity to begin addressing the underlying causes of your alcohol abuse and incorporate them into your aftercare planning.
 You can also expect to spend time learning about needed life skills, and relapse prevention strategies that can support you in your recovery from alcohol.

 Medication-assisted treatment for alcohol detox can be used to help manage withdrawal symptoms and support individuals in their recovery journey.
 Benzodiazepines, such as diazepam and lorazepam, are commonly used to alleviate symptoms of anxiety, agitation, and seizures.
 These medications work by enhancing the effects of GABA by promoting relaxation and reducing the risk of severe withdrawal complications.